mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 The public half of the key pair is stored on the instance, and the private half can then be used to connect via SSH.

+### EC2 Instance Roles

+EC2 instance roles are IAM roles that can be "assumed" by EC2 using an intermediary called instance profile.
+An instance profile is either created automatically when using the console UI or manaully when using the CLI.
+It's a contianer for the role that is associated with an EC2 instance.

+The instance profile allows applications on the EC2 instance to access the credentials from the role using the instance metadata.

 ### Virtual Firewall Protection

 Security Groups, allow you control traffic based on port, protocal and source/destination.

 By default, it doesn't allow any traffic that is not explicitly allowed by a security group rule.

+### EC2 bootstrapping

+Bootstrapping is a process where instructions are executed on an instane during its launch process.
+Bootstrapping is used to configure the instance, perform software installatin, and add application configuration.

+In EC2, user data can be used to run shell scripts or run clout-init directives.

 ### Instance Lifecycle